Analog fast Fourier transforms for scalable and efficient signal processing: SONOS charge-trapping memory and analog state characterization

 For the audio and image processing experiments in this paper, drift was an ongoing effect during the computation, i.e. later parts of the computation experienced more errors due to drift than the earlier parts.
-Nonetheless, a fixed drift time of three days represents a timescale that is longer than the worst-case drift for many of the experiments, so for simulation purposes we used the three-day SONOS variability and mean drift characteristics in Fig. \ref{fig:gradient}(e) and (f) and interpolated over conductance state.
-In general, the rate of conductance drift slows down with time as the loosely bound stored charge in the shallow traps of the silicon nitride are gradually depleted.
+For simulation purposes, we modeled either one day or three days of drift, depending on which was closer to the actual time after programming of these experiments.